Aloe Vera: The Greatest Natural Acne Treatment In The World?

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Aloe vera clears acne and skin.Aloe vera (Aloe Vera Barbadensis) is easily one of the most amazing medicinal plants mankind has yet discovered.
+Aloe vera clears acne and skin.Aloe vera (Aloe vera barbadensis) is easily one of the most amazing medicinal plants mankind has yet discovered.
 There’s over 400 aloe species of which just four, including aloe vera, are cultivated for medicinal purposes.

 Its history among humanity dates back at least 6000 years, which is proven by Ancient Egyptian stone carvings.
 Egyptians referred to the leaves’ gel-like substance as “the blood” and both Cleopatra and Nefertiti used aloe vera in their daily beauty regimen.